syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/check-box-selection.md

 ## Prevent specific rows from being selected in checkbox selection

 You can prevent specific rows from being selected in the checkbox selection mode by hiding the checkboxes using the [RowDataBound](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowDataBound) event.
-You achieve this by setting the `isSelectable` argument as false in the `rowDataBound` event based on certain conditions as per the needs of the application.
+You achieve this by setting the `isSelectable` argument as false in the `RowDataBound` event based on certain conditions as per the needs of the application.

-In the following sample, the selection of specific rows has been prevented based on the `isSelectable` argument in the `rowDataBound` event.
+In the following sample, the selection of specific rows has been prevented based on the `isSelectable` argument in the `RowDataBound` event.

 {% if page.publishingplatform == "aspnet-core" %}